Stacked glass payment cards with a dollar symbol, basilica silhouette, and Ecuadorian flag

 Crypto.com Icy at 4% adds Priority Pass airport lounge access at UIO and GYE plus Netflix, Spotify, and Amazon Prime rebates.
 For the Cuenca retiree community making frequent flights, lounge access justifies the CRO staking requirement.

-KAST at 2% points with $0 annual fee serves Ecuador's 46% unbanked population without forcing spending through Banco Pichincha first.
+KAST at 1.5% USD cashback on the first $2,000/month with $0 annual fee serves Ecuador's 46% unbanked population without forcing spending through Banco Pichincha first.

 ether.fi Core at 3% with 1% FX provides borrow-against-staked-ETH functionality.
 For Ecuadorian ETH holders uncertain about tax treatment, borrowing avoids disposal entirely.